jarvishdinocent/OpenSource-ThreatHunting/README.md

    - Description: A cybercrime group known for large-scale phishing campaigns that deliver malware payloads.

 ### 25. Impacket
-   - Description: A collection of Python classes used for Windows network protocols, often seen in penetration testing and post-exploitation activities.
+   - Description: Impacket is an open source collection of modules written in Python for programmatically constructing and manipulating network protocols.
+Impacket contains several tools for remote service execution, Kerberos manipulation, Windows credential dumping, packet sniffing, and relay attacks.

 ### 26. TrickBot
    - Description: A modular banking trojan that acts as a dropper for other malware and targets financial data.